zapier/visual-builder/docs/_docs/integration-checks-reference.md

 ## M003 - Role Must Be Employee or Contractor

 For your integration to go public, you must be employed or hired by the company who makes the app for the integration to go public.
-Go to Integration Settings page to select your role.
+Go to the Integration Settings page to select your role.

 ---